Funeral Parade of Roses: Contemporary opinion

-Retrospective assessments
+Retrospective opinion

+Writing for Sight and Sound in 2006, the film critic Geoffrey Macnab considered the film inventive and well-shot, but wrote that "it is uneven and, at times, awkwardly self-conscious".

+J. Hoberman, writing for The New York Times in 2017, compared Peter to the Warhol Factory actresses Candy Darling and Holly Woodlawn.
+He believed the film to be charming but dated.

 In 2017, IndieWires Michael Nordine gave the film a grade of "A−", calling it "very much a trip, the kind you might not be able to make sense of at every step of the way but later, after returning to reality, will be glad to have embarked on."
 That same year, Simon Abrams of RogerEbert.com gave the film a score of four out of four stars, concluding: "You may not directly identify with Eddie or his [sic] world, but you will walk away from Matsumoto's film with a newfound appreciation of what movies can be."
 In 2020, Peter Bradshaw of The Guardian gave the film five out of five stars, calling it "a fusillade of haunted images and traumatised glimpses, splattered across a realist melodrama of the Tokyo underground club scene, played out in a fiercely beautiful monochrome", as well as "a jagged shard of a film, an underground dream of longing and despair, an excursion away from narrative and a great example of the Japanese New Wave [...]".

 In Corpses, Fools, and Monsters: The History and Future of Transness in Cinema, authors Caden Mark Gardner and Willow Catelyn Maclay depict the film as a revolutionary moment in trans cinema.
 They describe it as "an incredibly exciting, refreshing, unforgettable film that is a record of its time and place, and that shows the radical potential of the trans film image, serving as metaphor, provocation, and object of desire all at once."
 It both played with and subverted "transploitation" films of its era.

+Legacy

+Funeral Parade of Roses is considered a landmark of queer cinema and of the Japanese New Wave film movement in the English-speaking world.
+According to film critic Jasper Sharp, Funeral Parade of Roses was the first film to acknowledge Japan's gay subculture.
+The Japanese queer magazine Barazoku was named after the film.